rdrr1990/bigKRLS/README.md

 install.packages(c("bigmemory", "biganalytics", "bigalgebra"))

-### Missed Connections
+### Lost in Translation
-Many people have trouble running Rcpp and RcppArmadillo because R isn't set to find C and Fortran (i.e., R throws errors like "cannot find lquadmath" or "lqfortran" or similar troubles with clang++ and g++).
-Once installation is complete our makevars and namespace files should take care of connecting everything under the hood.
+Many people have trouble running Rcpp and RcppArmadillo because R isn't properly set to find C and Fortran (i.e., R throws errors like "cannot find lquadmath" or "cannot find lqfortran" or similar troubles with clang++ and g++).
+Once installation is complete our makevars and namespace files should connect the languages under the hood.

 ### Ubuntu
 Ubuntu users should be good to go at this point